Put Nishimachi in Your Plans

 Planned gifts and bequests are made by individuals, who include Nishimachi International School (or Nishimachi Foundation for US taxpayers) in their gift and estate plans, including those who establish a special gift or endowment with appreciated securities or real estate.
 Planned gifts can support the school generally, honor a former teacher, establish a scholarship in the name of a class or loved one, or support a specific program.

-A few sentences in a letter of instructions or your will or trust is all that is needed.
+A few sentences in a letter of instruction or in your will or trust is all that is needed.
 You can also ask us for examples.
-The easiest way to remember Nishimachi in a bequest is by adding a provision or codicil naming Nishimachi as the beneficiary of a straight cash gift off the top, or a percentage of the remainder after set amounts or percentages have been given to your family.
+The easiest way to remember Nishimachi in a bequest is by adding a provision or codicil, naming Nishimachi as the initial beneficiary of a straight cash, or a percentage of the remainder after set amounts or percentages have been given to your family.

 When making a gift through an estate plan, you can still change your mind if your situation changes.